narrowspark/skeleton-generators/README.md

 Default Directories
 -------------
 Narrowspark automatically ships with a default directory structure.
 You can easily override this directory structure to create your own.

-The default directory structure is:
+The default directory structure is.

 ```markdown
 your-project/